Table of Contents

 If a seat becomes available in that section before the start of the semester, the first person on the waitlist automatically takes the seat.
 The next person on the waitlist moves into the top waiting position.

 Students who have placed waitlist requests should periodically check their schedule in the Student Center app of One.IU.edu to see if they captured a seat in that class.
 This is particularly important close to the start date for a given semester.
-Waitlist processing stops the Friday before the first day of classes.Back to Top
+Waitlist processing stops the third day of classes.Back to Top

 Instructors should inform students that failure to attend class does not constitute a withdrawal.
 The student is responsible for all withdrawal processing using the Student Service Center (the first week only) or “Late Drop / Add Classes” in One.IU.edu.
 During the first week of classes, students may withdraw from classes without permission.
 During weeks 2-9, students may withdraw from classes with advisor permission and receive an automatic grade of W. During weeks 10-16, Students can only withdraw from a course with a documentable reason.
 This requires approval from the instructor (who indicates a grade of F or W), the advisor, and the course division head.